MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/comparing-usb-device-states-to-wdm-device-states.md

 -   Powered: The device is in one of the fully powered states: Default, Address, or Configured.
 -   Suspended: The device is the Idle state and operating on low power.

 There is no direct correlation between the device power states defined in the WDM power model and the device power states defined in the USB standard.
 For example, the terms *suspended* and *idle* have very specific meanings in the USB specification; however these terms are often used differently in the WDM power model.
 Windows client drivers can put a USB device in the Suspended state.
 For more information, see [USB Selective Suspend](usb-selective-suspend.md).
 When a client driver is ready to suspend its device, it instructs the bus driver to idle it.
-For a discussion of idle requests, see [Sending a USB Idle Request IRP](sending-a-usb-idle-request-irp.md).
+For a discussion of idle requests, see [USB Selective Suspend](usb-selective-suspend.md).

 Device power states in the WDM model can be summarized as follows: